Festival Republic: Festival promotion and production

 Festival Republic's flagship events are the Reading and Leeds Festivals.
 These are a pair of annual events which take place simultaneously on the Friday, Saturday and Sunday of the August bank holiday weekend, sharing the same bill.
 In addition they also run the Latitude Festival in Suffolk, the Wireless Festival and the Community Festival in London, EDC UK in Milton Keynes, and the Download Festival in Leicestershire.
 They also produce a BBC Proms In The Park and BBC Radio 2 Live In Hyde Park, which both take place on the same weekend in September in London's Hyde Park.

 In Ireland, they organise the Longitude Festival and Electric Picnic.
 In Norway, they run the Hove Festival.
 In Germany they have expanded from running the Berlin Festival to running the first European Lollapalooza.
 They have previously been responsible for Big Chill festival, which last ran in 2011, and were the operators of the Glastonbury Festival from 2002 until 2012.

+On 30 March 2026, Wireless announced that Ye, also known as Kanye West, would be the headlining artist for all three nights of the 2026 festival, marking West's first UK performance since headlining Glastonbury in 2015.
+The selection drew criticism from the Jewish Leadership Council and London mayor Sadiq Khan due to West's history of antisemitic remarks.
+On 5 April, PepsiCo announced that they were withdrawing sponsorship for the event, citing West's antisemitic comments.
+The same day, UK prime minister Keir Starmer stated it was "deeply concerning" that West was booked to perform at the festival.
+On 6 April, other sponsors withdrew support for Wireless, including PayPal, while the UK government confirmed a review of West's right to enter the UK, with several members of parliament in opposition to West's appearance.